warfare-plugins/social-warfare/README.md

 While this project has used various coding standards over time, this guide should provide the framework for all new code additions and to updates made to existing code.

+###WordPress Coding Standards
-**WordPress Coding Standards:** All WordPress coding standards should be followed.
+All WordPress coding standards should be followed.
 Anything not specifically defined here should defer to WordPress's recommended coding standards found here: [WordPress Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards).

+###Variables and Class Names
-**Variables and Class Names:** All PHP and Javascript variables, functions and classes, and CSS classes and ID's should follow the following naming standards.
-All names in PHP will use the Snake Case nomenclature.
+All PHP and Javascript variables, functions and classes, and CSS classes and ID's should follow the following naming standards.

+**PHP:** All names in PHP will use the Snake Case nomenclature.
 Independent function names will be preceded with the swp_ vendor prefix (e.g. swp_my_function_name).
 Methods and properties within classes do not require this prefix.

-In Javascript, we will use the camelCase nomenclature.
+**Javascript:** In Javascript, we will use the camelCase nomenclature.

+**CSS:** CSS selectors will use the snake_case nomenclature just as in our PHP code.

+###Conditionals and Loops
-**Conditionals and Loops:** No inline/same-line conditionals or loops will be used, nor will we continue to use brace syntax.
+No inline/same-line conditionals or loops will be used, nor will we continue to use brace syntax.
 Rather we will use the colin/endif syntax.

+###Docblocking
-**Docblocking:** Each file should begin with a docblock, as well as each function and class should be preceded with a docblock to explain it's purpose and functionality.
+Each file should begin with a docblock, as well as each function and class should be preceded with a docblock to explain it's purpose and functionality.
 There is no such thing as too much documentation on this project.
-The purpose is that any developer or non-developer should be able to easily browser each file and know exactly what is happening in that file.
+The purpose is that any developer or even a non-developer should be able to easily browse each file and know exactly what is happening in that file.

 ***